ibm-cloud-docs/cloud-logs/ts-rules.md

 Some issues that can cause severity to be set with a different value of what you expect:
 {: tsCauses}

 - The data that you send by using the {{site.data.keyword.agent}} sets the severity based on information in your log record or `info` if the agent is unable to determine the severity of the log record.
-For more infoirmation, see []().
+For more infoirmation, see [About the {{site.data.keyword.agent}}](/docs/cloud-logs?topic=cloud-logs-agent-about#agent-about-ov).
 - The data that you send by using the Ingestion REST API sets the severity based on the data in the parameter *severity*.
 If the parameter severity is not included, `debug` is set as the default value.
 - A parsing rule in your instance is enabled and sets the severity of a log record overriding the agent's behaviour or the ingestion by using the REST API.